BSI-Bund/secvisogram/docs/user/document/distribution/tlp/label-usage.en.md

 # Label - Usage

-The label should be set and be valid.
+The label should be set and must be valid.
 There are four traffic light values:

 * `RED` - *Not for disclosure, restricted to participants only*: